 As you know, in recent weeks, we've seen a concerning rise in the cases in many parts of our south.

-This growth in cases first began to appear in mid-June, primarily among 18 to 35 year olds, many of whom were asymptomatic.
+If you look at south, southwest, and west, this growth in cases first began to appear in mid-June, primarily among 18 to 35-year-olds, many of whom were asymptomatic.

-We're also facing the challenge of a significant spice and virus cases across the rest of the Western hemisphere, including Mexico.
+We're also facing the challenge of a significant spice in virus cases across the rest of the Western Hemisphere, including Mexico.

 Mexico's been hit very, very, very hard.

-The U.S. is conducting 50 percent more tests than Europe.
+Per capita, the U.S. is conducting 50% more tests than Europe.

 And we've conducted nearly three times as many tests as all of the other countries in the Western Hemisphere combined.